Can the booster seat be used without the height adjustment legs?

 With the Light My Way Nightlight, the nightlight turns off after 20 minutes even if I pressed the "on" button.
 Is this normal?

-How does the heat alert work on the Safety SunBlock Shades?
+How does the heat alert work on the Safety Sunblock Shades?

 The patented White Hot® Heat Alert reveals the word HOT on the safety disc when car interior is too hot for baby.
+This same Heat Alert is also available on the SpongeBob SquarePants and Dora the Explorer Safety Sunblock Shade.